Keedz1Off/arbitrum-bridge-flow-local-review/deposit-flow/07-inboundEscrowTransfer-or-mint.md

 Broken token conservation.
 ```

-### Risk 5: Recipient substitution
+### Risk 3: Recipient substitution

-If `_to` can be changed or decoded incorrectly, funds may be credited to the
+If `_to` can be changed before mint/release, tokens may go to the wrong address.
-wrong recipient.

 Impact: